 Dumas Bay Sanctuary, Federal Way

 While nearby Dash Point State Park offers a similar experience, Dumas Bay is the private, secluded version.
 Take a short stroll through the forest, where the trees open wide to welcome you to a sandy beach where there are usually few visitors.
 This wildlife sanctuary is located in a neighbored, but has its own parking lot.
+Open as far as I know; let me know if you find out otherwise!

 Location: 30844 44th Ave SW, Federal Way

 Near Gig Harbor?
 The SFM grandma recommends Cushman Trail, a paved, but non-motorized trail that’s perfect for beginning bike riders.
 Wide paths and multiple bathrooms along the way!
+Update: PenMet Parks trails are all open.
+You are encouraged to recreate responsibility.
+Parts of this trail are managed by the City of Gig Harbor; I think it’s safe to assume it’s all open, but I don’t see anything on the city website.

 Location: There are multiple access points along the trail, including 96th St NW, Grandview, Hollycroft and 14th Ave NW.
 Check out the site to see a map and choose the spot best for your crew.

 Near Lacey or Olympia?
 Check out Priest Point!
 This park features a great variety of trails, some with a 10% grade, some with stairs, and some with a boardwalk.
 The most accessible point is at Shelter #1, which has paved parking, bathrooms, and a playground.
 While in Olympia, you might also want to explore trails surrounding the capital building, as well as reader recommended Chehalis Western Trail.
 This is a long one that’s great for biking.
 There are several different access points, so your trek can be as long or as short as your littlest one can handle!
+Update: I think this is open, but I can’t find specific info.
+Let me know if you find out otherwise.

 Location: 2600 East Bay Drive NE, Olympia

 Before embarking on the flat boardwalk, check out the awesome playground and visitor center.
 There are Just for Kids activities including a Nature Explore Area for kids ages 2-8 and a Junior Refuge Manager workbook with fun activities for ages 4-11.
 This is also a great place for bird watching!
 The walk itself is actually quite long if you do the whole thing, but it’s totally up to you how far you want to go.
+Update: Trails are open.
+Refuge hours will be from Sunrise to Sunset seven days a week.
+Public access to the Visitor Center and Administration Building remains unavailable until further notice.
+Be advised there will be limited parking in designated stalls only.
+Portable toilets will be provided as the restroom facility is closed, this includes the drinking water fountain.
+Bring your own sanitizer, your own H2O and please practice social distancing during your visit.

 Location: 100 Brown Farm Rd NE, Dupont

 If you thought Point Defiance was just a zoo and aquarium, think again!
 There are several trails in the park that have the feel of a hike, ranging in length from 1-4 miles.
 Views include the Olympics and Cascades; check out the newly renovated Pagoda or the Botanical Gardens.
 The spine trails near the rhododendron garden are good ones to try.
+Update: Trails open for foot traffic only.

 Location: 5400 N Pearl St, Tacoma